tomkirsch/ci4-psession/README.md

 Copy `PsessionConfig.php` into `App\Config` and modify the values to suit your needs (table names, field names, etc)

-Ensure your encrytion ket is set in `app/Config/Encryption.php`:
+Ensure your encryption key is set in `app/Config/Encryption.php`:

 ```
 	public $key = 'some string';